ESSA School Support FAQs

 Where can I find more CSI COE fiscal information?

-CSI COE fiscal information is located at CSI COE Fiscal Information.
+CSI COE fiscal information is located on the CSI COE Fiscal Information web page. -

 How much funding is provided to COEs for the purposes of supporting development and implementation of CSI plans for LEAs?